thomasabishop/eolas/Electronics/Digital_Circuits/Transistors.md

 # Transistors

 In the discussion of [digital circuits](/Electronics/Digital_Circuits/Digital_circuits.md) we noted that a digital circuit requires that electrical phenomena be treated as discrete rather than continuous values.
 Although a given voltage at a point in the circuit can vary widely, in order to represent the binary states of 'on' and 'off' we need it to remain fixed within certain narrow parameters.
-Typically a voltage between 2V - 5V for the 'on' state and a voltage between 0V - 0.8V for the 'off' state.

-We will look at two ways to achieve this.
-Firstly with literal switches which are impractical but useful for understanding the concept and then with transistors which are what are actually used in computers.
+Typi>understanding the concept and then with transistors which are what are actually used in computers.

 ## Implementing binary logic with mechanical switches